bensuperpc/docker-yocto/readme.md

 ```

 Checkout the branch you want (**For each submodules/layers**).
-**All branches must be the same on poky/openembedded-core and other submodules/layers.**
+**All branches must be the same version on poky/openembedded-core and other submodules/layers.**

 ```sh
 git branch -a # show all branches